 No. Computer knowledge is not required to take a computer-based exam at Prometric.
 Before the exam begins, a customized introductory lesson is provided that explains the procedure used to select an answer and move from question to question.
 This introductory lesson does not reduce your assigned testing time.

 The exam includes 175 multiple-choice questions.
 Of these, 150 questions are scored questions and 25 are unscored pretest questions.
 You will not know which questions are scored or unscored when you take the exam.
 You may take up to 3 hours to complete the exam.

 Preliminary exam results are received immediately after taking the exam.
-No results are given over the telephone or email.
-Final exam results are mailed approximately 2 weeks from testing date.
+No results are given by phone or email.
+Official PNCB notification confirming your exam results are mailed approximately 2-3 weeks after the testing date.

 In order to facilitate disability-related

 needs, we work with Prometric to arrange specific accommodations.